flutter/website/src/release/breaking-changes/menus-text-style.md

 ),
 ```

-A `DropdownMenu`'s `DropdownMenuEntry` for Material 3 uses `TextTheme.labelLarge`
+A `DropdownMenu`'s `DropdownMenuEntry` for Material 3
-as the default text style.
+uses `TextTheme.labelLarge` as the default text style.
 To use the previous default text style, set the
-`TextTheme.bodyLarge` text style in `DropdownMenuEntry.style` property, or the
+`TextTheme.bodyLarge` text style in
-`MenuButtonThemeData.style`.
+the `DropdownMenuEntry.style` or `MenuButtonThemeData.style` properties.

 Code before migration: